konsumer/covid19-coordinate/README.md

 ![screen1](./screens/screen1.png)

-When it gets to the questions about hosting set the public-root to `dev` and turn on SPA:
+When it gets to the questions about hosting set the public-root to `dist` and turn on SPA:

 ![screen5](./screens/screen5.png)